nf-core/dualrnaseq/docs/parameters.md

 ## 5. Adapter trimming

-To remove adapter sequences that were introduced during library preparation the pipeline utilises Cutadapt.
+To remove adapter sequences that were introduced during library preparation the pipeline utilize Cutadapt.
 To learn more on Cutadapt and its parameters visit the [`cutadapt documentation.`](https://cutadapt.readthedocs.io/en/stable/guide.html)

 By default, the pipeline trims Illumina TruSeq adapters.
 See [`Illumina TruSeq.`](https://cutadapt.readthedocs.io/en/stable/guide.html#illumina-truseq)